h2oai/tutorials/DriverlessAI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 You will need the following to be able to do this tutorial:
 - Basic knowledge of Machine Learning and Statistics

-- A Driverless AI environment
+- A Driverless AI environment that is version 1.7.0 or newer
-- Basic knowledge of Driverless AI or doing the Automatic Machine Learning Intro tutorial
+- Basic knowledge of Driverless AI such as completing the Automatic Machine Learning Intro tutorial

 You can get more information about getting a Driverless AI environment or trial from the following:
 - [A Two Hour Test Drive Session](https://h2oai.github.io/tutorials/getting-started-with-driverless-ai-test-drive/#1)